network overlays

 How do we find a path across the network?
 We know there are three ways to get packets across the network – source routing, path-based forwarding, and hop-by-hop destination-based forwarding.
 So, we need some way to populate the forwarding tables.
 You need to know how your neighbors are and who your endpoints are.
 This can be static routing, but it is more likely to be a routing protocol.
 Routing protocols have to solve and describe the routing convergence on the network at a high level.

 When we are up and running, events can happen to the topology that force or make the routing protocols react and perform a convergence routing state.
 For example, we have a link failure, and the topology has changed, impacting our forwarding information.
 So, we must propagate the information and adjust the path information after the topology change.
-We know these convergence routing states to be Detect, Describe, Switch, and Find.
+We know these convergence routing states are to detect, describe, switch, and find.

 Rouitng Convergence